If you're about to begin your investing journey, you're in the right place. Welcome!

 How to Build Confidence as a New Investor

-• Keep learning: Read financial blogs (including this one), follow trustworthy financial educators, and take structured courses to learn more about investing.
+- Keep learning: Read finance blogs (such as this one), follow financial experts, and take courses to learn about investing.
+A good place to start would be investor.gov or FINRA's investor education.

-• Ask questions: Feel okay to ask even the basic questions.
+- Ask questions: Feel okay asking even the basic ones.
 All intelligent investors began their journey by knowing nothing about investing.

-• Be consistent: Regular investments of any amount are more beneficial than aiming to perfectly predict market movements.
+- Be consistent: Regular investments of any amount are more beneficial than aiming to predict market movements perfectly.

 Confidence grows with experience.
 Investing safely provides room for education and protects you from high-risk situations.